-If either of these options are available to you, it's important to understand how an HSA vs. HRA compares.
+If either of these options is available to you, it's important to understand how an HSA compares with an HRA, and the functions and perks of each.

 As the name suggests, an HSA is a savings account that's meant to be used specifically for health care.
-These accounts are associated with high deductible health insurance plans, which may be offered by your employer.
-You can also opt to enroll in a high deductible plan with an HSA if you're self-employed.
+These accounts are associated with high-deductible health plans, which may be offered by your employer.
+You can also opt to enroll in a high-deductible plan with an HSA if you're self-employed.

 An HSA can be used to pay for a broad range of medical expenses, including: